 Most of Yosemite’s 13 campgrounds allow pets.
 The exception is walk-in campground Camp 4.

 Concessioner lodging within the park does NOT allow pets, but Tenaya Lodge, located just outside the park on Highway 41 has many pet-friendly services.

-A boarding kennel is available at the Yosemite Valley Stable from Memorial Day through Labor Day.
+A kennel is available at the Yosemite Valley Stable from Memorial Day through Labor Day.
 Plan ahead if you intend to use this service.
 Written proof of immunizations (rabies, distemper, parvo, and bordetella) must be provided.
 Dogs must be at least 20 pounds.
 Smaller dogs may be considered if you provide a small kennel of their own.
 Pets are boarded in the day time only and food is not allowed due to wildlife management concerns.
 To make reservations or find out more about boarding your pets in Yosemite Park, please call (209) 372-8348.
 Cost: $9.50/day.
 The kennel opens May 23, 2014.